jflem836/National-Living-Dex/README.md

 https://interior-kala-jflem-1bb61d03.koyeb.app/

 Create a user and password to be able to use.
+When clicking the link, it may take a while to load up since I am using a free trial deployment software so please do be patient and follow instructions on page.

 The current code in the main is for a local user, however it is not completed.
-I will try to see if I can merge the two
+I will try to see if I split them and work on both to have a downloadable version and working web version.

 The branch is for multiple users to access their own on the internet.